Suraj1333/Suraj1333/README.md

 ### Hi there 👋

+I am Suraj Kandlakunta, a technology enthusiast with a knack for attention to detail.
+I love looking at things closely and paying attention to everything happening around me.
+If you want to talk about literally anything, hit me up.

 <!--
 **Suraj1333/Suraj1333** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.